Hwoo-Kim/DeepBioisostere/README.md

 ```
 And go to [Training DeepBioisostere](#training-deepbioisostere).

-2. Or, if you want to re-train DeepBioisostere model *with* data data by MMP analysis, you can download the ingredients with:
+2. Or, if you want to re-train DeepBioisostere model *with* data generation by MMP analysis, you can download the ingredients with:
 ```
 ./download_mmpa_data.sh
 ```